 What is it?
-The Social and Ethics Committee of a company (“SE Committee”) is one that is concerned with a company’s responsibility in areas concerned with social, commercial and environmental aspects.
+The Social and Ethics Committee of a company (“SE Committee”) is one that is concerned with a company’s responsibility in areas dealing with social, commercial and environmental matters.
 It was formally introduced into South African law through the Companies Act, No 71 of 2008.
 In this article, I aim to provide an understanding of the SE Committee within the context of the Companies Act.

 Calculating the Public Interest Score The score is calculated at the end of a company’s financial year, through the following formula –